NerinaHctz/NerinaHctz/README.md

 # 👋 Hi, I’m Nerina Castillo

 ## 🚀 Full Stack Developer
  I'm a Full Stack Developer based in Madrid with a solid foundation in modern web development.
 I specialize in building dynamic web applications using technologies like HTML, CSS, JavaScript, React.js, and Node.js.
+Currently, I work as a Front End Developer at ACCOM, where I specialize in building and maintaining dynamic and accessible web interfaces.
+In this role, I use technologies such as PHP, CodeIgniter, JavaScript, jQuery, and Bitbucket.
 Passionate about learning and problem-solving, I enjoy creating innovative projects and collaborating in team environments to deliver seamless user experiences.

 ## 🛠️ Interested in work with
 - React